bsnes-emu/bsnes/docs/install/general.md

 cannot be distributed with higan, so you'll need to obtain a copy of the BIOS for yourself.

-If you have a real GBA and a flashcart, the Internet contains many tools that will extract the BIOS image so it can be copied to your desktop computer.
+If you have a real GBA and a flash-cart, the Internet contains many tools that will extract the BIOS image so it can be copied to your desktop computer.